dvcoders/16sp-intro-db/intro-db.md

 $ heroku create
 Creating app... done, stack is cedar-14 https://***.herokuapp.com/ | https://git.heroku.com/***.git
+```

+---

+# Workshop setup

+1. Create the database

+    ```bash
     $ heroku addons:create heroku-postgresql:hobby-dev
-Creating postgresql-trapezoidal-55564... done, (free) Adding postgresql-trapezoidal-55564 to ***... done
+    Creating postgresql-trapezoidal-55564... done, (free)
+    Adding postgresql-trapezoidal-55564 to ***... done
     Setting DATABASE_URL and restarting ***... done, v3
     Database has been created and is available
      !
 This database is empty.
 If upgrading, you can transfer ! data from another database with pg:copy
     Use `heroku addons:docs heroku-postgresql` to view documentation.
     ```

----

-# Workshop

-1. Connect to the database
+2. Connect to the database

     ```bash
     $ heroku run 'psql $DATABASE_URL'